+APPENDIX A

-APPENDIX A REQUEST FOR ALTERATION TO ASSESSMENT TASK
+REQUEST FOR ALTERATION TO ASSESSMENT TASK

-Date of Assessment Task: Course: Teacher:

-Task Number: Date Submitted to Head Teacher:

-Task Name:

-Student Name: Year 10 🗌 Yea r 11 🗆 Year 12 🗆

-REASON FOR EXTENSION

-Documentary evidence must be prov vided, except in exceptional circumstances.

-☐ Illness ☐ Misadventure ☐ Work Placement ☐ Other

-dents are to write an explan -

-SUPPORTING DOCUMENTS Please attach.

-☐ Medical Certificate ☐ Stat In applying for this extension, I assur course. •

-Student signature: Date:

-Parent/Caregiver signature: Date:

-HEAD TEACHER RECOMMENDAT ION

-☐ Variation ☐ Exemption □ No v /ariation/exemption

-☐ Early submission ☐ Extension Panel to decide on outo come of marks allocated Request declined

-Fully completed form to be handed to to Deputy Principal for FINA L DECISION Date:

-RECORD OF DECISION Office Use Only

-1. I have noted the above r equest and HAVE / HAVE N IOT granted an extension of time 2

-EXTENSION TIME: DAYS.
-TASK TO BE SUBMITTED ON OR BEFORE:

-- OR

-2. MISSED TASK - NO VALII BMITTED ON OR BEFORE:

-3. EXEMPTION : - OR -

-Deputy Principal Signature: Date student notified d:
+Date of Assessment Task: Course: Teach ler: Task Number: Date Submitted to Head Teacher: Task Name: Student Name: Year 1 10 🗌 Year 11 🗌 Year 12 🗌 REASON FOR EXTENSION Documentary evidence must be prov ided, except in exceptional circumstances. □ Illness □ Misadventure Work Placement Other ents are to write an explanation of their reasons Please attach. □ Medical Certificate □ Statu tory Declaration e the Principal that I am not seeking unfair advan Student signature: Date: Parent/Caregiver signature: Date: HEAD TEACHER RECOMMENDATI ON □ Variation Exemption $\Box$ No variation/exemption □ Early submission □ Extension Panel to decide on outcome of marks allocate o Deputy Principal for FINAL DECISION Date: Office Use Only 1.
+I have noted the above re equest and HAVE / HAVE NOT granted an extens ion of time EXTENSION TIME: DAYS.
+TASK TO BE SUBMITTED ON OI R BEFORE: 2.
+MISSED TASK - NO VALID - OR - PREASON.
+TASK TO BE SUBMITTED ON OR BEFO - OR - RE: 3.
+EXEMPTION : Deputy Principal Signature: Date stude ent notified:

+APPENDIX B

-APPENDIX B REQUEST FOR ASSESSMENT PROCESS REVIEW
+REQUEST FOR ASSESSMENT PROCESS REVIEW

-Date of Assessment Task: Course: Т eacher:

-Task Number: Date Submitted to Head Teacher:

-Task Name:

-Student name: Year 10 🗌 Year 11 🗌 Year 12 🗌

-I hereby apply for a review of the above e Assessment.
-My reasons for request ing a review are : :

-Students o are to write an explai nation of their reasons.

-Student signature:

-Fully completed form t RECORD OF DECISION to be handed to be eputy Principal for File AL DECISION

-Office use only

-I have noted the above request and HAVE/ HAV

-Deputy Principal signature: Date studen t notified:
+Date of Assessment Task: Course: rse: Teacher: Task Number: Date Submitted to Head Teacher: Task Name: Student name: Y Year 10 🗌 Year 11 🗌 Year 12 🗌 I hereby apply for a review of the above A ssessment.
+My reasons for request ing a review are : Students are to write an explanation of the eir reasons.
+Student signature: be handed to Deputy Princ cipal for FINA AL DECISION RECORD OF DECISION Office use only I have noted the above request and HAVE / HAVE I NOT granted the review as pe er above.
+Deputy Principal signature: Date student notified: